-These healthy oatmeal muffins have very little added sugar and plenty of whole grains.
-Naturally gluten free, and kid approved!
+These healthy gluten free oatmeal muffins have very little added sugar and plenty of whole grains.
+They're a kid-approved easy make-ahead breakfast!

 I love a good make-ahead gluten free breakfast.
 I just … do.
 Make my weekday mornings easier and I'll love you forever.

 Today's addition to the line-up is so simple, healthy and hearty that I predict it will quickly become a family favorite.
-I can't even count how many times I've already made these naturally gluten free, easy oatmeal muffins.
+I can't even count how many times I've already made these naturally gluten free oatmeal muffins.

 Just look at how few ingredients there are!
-A note about bananas: Bananas, like scallions, Bartlett pears and avocados, are ingredients that you have to catch at just the right moment or have them lost to you forever.
+A note about bananas, first.
+Bananas, like scallions, Bartlett pears and avocados, are ingredients that you have to catch at just the right moment or have them lost to you forever.

 I loathe throwing out food (who doesn't?!).
 But I never, ever throw out bananas, now matter how many I buy.